 There is a lot of available evidence that using coffee can be good for your health, but like most other things in your diet, this needs to be a moderate intake.
 Chances are that a conversation with someone who is engaged in a diet will put forth the suggestion that coffee helps them increase their metabolism.
 The fact of the matter is that coffee has been proven to increase your metabolic rate which in turn will help burn unwanted calories and inadvertently improve your physical performance.

 One of the first things you do as you get out of bed in the morning is to grab a cup of coffee.
 If you don’t own a coffee machine, then your next option will be the local java watering hole.
-If that option fails and you are late for work anyway, the commercial coffee machine in the break room where you work could turn out to be your life saver.
+If that option fails and you are late for work anyway, the commercial coffee machines in the break room where you work could turn out to be your life saver.
 By this time, you could be on your second cup of coffee.

 Most businesses understand the importance of making coffee available to their employees, in fact; studies have shown that there are specific kinds of jobs that seem to demand a higher caffeine intake.
 The jobs that fit such a criterion will likely involve employees who are expected to be constantly thinking on their feet, and the jolt of caffeine will be enough to keep them there.
 Lab technicians, writers, doctors, administrators and scientists seem to rank pretty high on that list.